 As always, unless I specifically indicate otherwise, I haven't made these pancakes with any substitutions.
 These are just my best-educated guesses:

-Gluten free, egg free protein pancakes
+Egg free protein pancakes

 Since there are only two eggs in this recipe, you can try replacing each with a “chia egg” (1 tablespoon ground chia seeds + 1 tablespoon lukewarm water, mixed and allowed to gel).

-Sugar-free gluten free protein pancakes?
+Sugar-free protein pancakes?

 There is naturally-occurring sugar in the applesauce, and I'm not sure how you'd go about eliminating that.
-But if you'd like to use sugar-free maple syrup in place of the pure maple syrup, it might work!
+But if you'd like to use sugar-free maple syrup in place of the pure maple syrup, it should work!

 What sort of protein powder is best in these gf protein pancakes?